microsoft/STL/.github/ISSUE_TEMPLATE/question.md

 * Questions about whether you've encountered a bug in the STL.
 Instead of this Question template, please use the Bug Report template, because we'll need a command-line test case and the other information requested there.

-If you aren't sure whether a question is on-topic, just go ahead and ask! :-)